Evaluating curricula: #4

 “Well, here they are!
 Right on time,” Anna said.
 She immediately began introductions, and Jamie remembered that Anna was an administrator who would take charge when things needed to be organized.

 “Brenda, I think you already know Alberto Montoya.
-And this is Jamie Smythe (that’s with a ‘y’ and and ‘e’ on the end).
-Alberto is a local businessman who is interested in education and Jamis is a teacher, special education, for MPS.”
+And this is Jamie Smythe Ireland.
+Alberto is, as you surely know, a local businessman who is interested in education and Jamie’s a teacher, special education, for MPS.”

-Almost before Anna had completed the introductions, Professor Bebopp said, “Good to see you, Al, and nice to meet you Ms. Smythe.”
+Almost before Anna had completed the introductions, Professor Bebopp said, “Good to see you, Al, and nice to meet you Ms. Smith.”

-Everything stopped for a few seconds, and then Anna started again.
+Everything stopped for a few seconds, and Jamie decided not to correct the mistakes with her name (“‘Smythe,’ not ‘Smith,’ and that’s my maiden name; I go by ‘Jamie Ireland’”).
+Then Anna started again.
 “So, Brenda, we are all on a committee for MPS that is responsible for picking, well deciding…about curriculums that MPS will adopt.
 We want your help…especially, we want to know which curriculums are better than others.”